 Photo L-R: Kevin Doolin, Director of Innovation, TSSG and Dr. Sasitharan Balasubramaniam, Director of Research, TSSG.
 Photo Credit: Patrick Browne

 Recent EU Commission data shows that Waterford Institute of Technology (WIT) has attracted more research funding from the EU in the area of ICT than all the other institutes of technology combined and more than many Irish universities and technology companies.
-Waterford ranks second to Dublin in attracting ICT funding under the Europe-wide Horizon 2020 research funding programme.
+Waterford ranks second only to University College Cork (UCC) in attracting ICT funding under the Europe-wide Horizon 2020 research funding programme.

 To date WIT has competitively secured over €16.6 million during the course of the H2020 funding programme, with €14.8 million competitively won by the Telecommunications Software & Systems Group (TSSG) research centre.
 Since the beginning of the H2020 programme in 2014, WIT have secured funding for 32 projects in the areas of biotechnology, smart agriculture, social sciences and ICT all with the overarching goal of improving our society of the future as directed by the EU Commission.

 Of the 28 projects secured by TSSG, having a total project value of €168m, 12 of these were co-ordinated by TSSG.
 Of this total value, €14.8million goes directly to TSSG and the remainder is allocated to each partner on the project positioned throughout Europe.
 One of the core values of WIT and TSSG is to invite Irish entities to join the project consortia which include complementary research centres or industry collaborators such as Tyndall, Teagasc, IBM, DNET and F6S.
 To date, Irish partners have seen a substantial benefit of working with TSSG on H2020 projects with a total of €8.4 million worth of funding going directly to these companies bringing a welcomed investment to the region and across Ireland.